Discipline Hopping for Environmental Solutions

 The ‘anti-narrative’ of scientific discourse, which often follows a linear path of hypothesis, methods, results, and conclusions, directly contrasts with the more circular narrative of conventional story-telling, where aspects of journey, climax and resolution are key.
 While traditional narrative form is generally more emotive and often more memorable, it is also geared towards stories of individual ambition that are grounded in a specific time and place, which can make it hard to create narratives for scientific concepts that transcend these boundaries.

 The challenges and benefits of integrating narrative and science were discussed at a postgraduate research workshop, held in March 2022.
-The workshop, which included prompted creative writing exercises, focussed on four narrative elements – structure, character, language, and propulsive mechanisms – to help students explore ways in which their research can be communicated to audiences effectively.
+The workshop, which included prompted creative writing exercises, focused on four narrative elements – structure, character, language, and propulsive mechanisms – to help students explore ways in which their research can be communicated to audiences effectively.
 This popular workshop will now be offered as part of the UEA SCI Training Programme for PGR students on an annual basis.

 “The NERC grant enabled me to combine elements of narrative and environmental science to build post-graduate capability in the Faculty of Science.
 Further interdisciplinarity between the arts, sciences and social sciences has the potential to provide huge benefits to society, especially in the area of environmental solutions, where in the real-world, science and society are fully integrated, not distinct and separate.” - Dr Penelope Pickers